elbinCTI/Microproject/README.md

-this is versoin 2 of the encrption program i made 3 months ago

-what's new:
-*new program to generate a dataset

-well thats all there is in it lol anyway if i get another hit of inspiration, i will comeback again and modify it furthur

-lets hope it happens
+Welcome to version 3

+this version is the same thing but uses binary files so that no one can easily traceback the message ofcourse this didnt take much time but i am starting to get invested in this project

+i hope this will lead to more ideas in the near future for me